35 Examples of Personal Goals You Need to Set (Updated 2023)

 So that’s the definition in a nutshell.
 You want something, or you know there is something you should add to your life, and then you figure out how to do it and achieve it.
 Sounds simple enough, yes?

-So let’s talk about smart goals now a bit and see how this applies to examples of personal goals to set.
+So, let’s talk about S.M.A.R.T. goals now and see how this applies to examples of personal goals to set.

 Specific